bluebynick/ES-1036-Labs/README.md

 -I used the time library and makes use of rudementary pointers in order to get current date and time -I used a warning disable thing #pragma warning(disable : 4996) -I used a nested switch statement in do while loop in a neat way where one of the cases just ends the code and the loop is actually infite until it meets that condition

+In lab 006 Q1:
+-I used a very efficient while(true) structure